New listing! $1,748,000 - R2154144

 Focusing on unique, detached, homes that feature a Laneway home...Carriage & Coach homes.

 City of Vancouver has permitted laneway housing in all single-family neighbourhoods(RS zoning).
 A number of residents are adding laneway homes to their existing property, while others have decided to build them alongside their new construction.
 On average, 11 laneway house permits were issued per month during the first 100 laneway homes built in Vancouver, according to a study done by the city.
-1043 LWH have been approved and 577 have been given final inspection as of August 2013, since May 2013 there have been 113 finals approved.
-That’s over 35 a month.
+City of Vancouver has currently permitted 2,237 Laneway homes and there are 1,527 that are lived in, as of April 30, 2016.

 What is a Laneway House?